kevinsea/Insight-Wiki-Stage/Proposed 4.0 Changes.md

 		Query.Returns(Some<Beer>.Records)
 			.ThenChildren(Some<Glass>.Records);

-**[4.0-alpha1 - Auto ID is not implemented.
-You'll have to specify it for now.
-See below.]**

 Here, we're telling Insight to expect two recordsets.
 The first one contains Beer.
 The second one is expected to be a set of Glasses.
-Insight will attempt to automatically add them to an `ICollection<Glass>` on Beer.
+Insight will create a list of them and attempt to automatically add them to an `ICollection<Glass>` on Beer.

+The field/property can be any of the following types:

+* IList<T>
+* IEnumerable<T>
+* ICollection<T>
+* List<T>

+Insight will assign a List<T> to the property.

 ## How Insight will handle the one-to-many mapping ##

-By default, Insight will look for the first field in the Beer class with "ID" at the end of the name.
-It will use that as the parent key field.
-It will also assume that the first field in the recordset is the reference to the parent.
-It will then automatically put the right glasses into the right beer.

-**[4.0-alpha1 - Auto Assignment is not implemented.
-You'll have to specify it for now.
-See below.]**

-> sirchristian - Another reasonable default would be `<TableName>ID`
+To determine the ID field, Insight uses the following order of precedence:

+1. The field explicitly requested in the structure definition.
+2. The field on the class marked with the `[RecordId]` attribute.
+3. A field called "ID".
+4. A field called "classID", where "class" is the short name of the class.
+5. A field ending in "ID".

 If Insight doesn't pick the right ID field, you can specify it:

 		Query.Returns(Some<Beer>.Records)
 			.ThenChildren(Some<Glass>.Records, b => b.MyIdentifier);

-Or to do it in one place, add it to the `Recordset` attribute on your class:
+Or to do it in one place, add the `RecordId` attribute on the ID property.
+It only needs a getter.

-	[Recordset(ID = "MyIdentifier")]
 	public class Beer
 	{
+		[RecordId]
 		public int MyIdentifier;
 		...
 	}

-**[4.0-alpha1 - ID attribute is implemented yet]**
+To determine the target list field, Insight uses the following order of precedence:

+1. The field explicitly requested in the structure definition.
+2. The field on the class marked with the `[ChildRecords]` attribute that matches the type of the list.
+3. Any field matching the type of the list.

 If Insight doesn't pick the right target field, you can specify it:

 		Query.Returns(Some<Beer>.Records)
-			.ThenChildren(Some<Glass>.Records, (b, g) => b.BarShelf = g.ToList());
+			.ThenChildren(Some<Glass>.Records, into: (b, g) => b.BarShelf = g.ToList);

-**QUESTION: for the one-to-many case, is there any reason why we can't assume the first column in a child recordset refers to the parent's ID?**

-> lobetuf - I think it's fair to impose such a constraint.
+Other Notes:

+* The way it's coded, it's possible for more than one parent to have a given ID, so it's actually possible to return many-to-many mappings.
+Woot.

 # Multiple One-to-Many Mappings #